eda-abec/OneShot-GPS-Merge/README.md

 For this, a wardriving DB is needed.
 Currently, a .csv file exported from WiGLE app is supported.
 Those two files are compared and their conjunction (based on MAC addresses) is then written to output file.

+You can then feed the result to [OneShot-GPS-Visualizer](https://github.com/eda-abec/OneShot-GPS-Visualizer), which displays it on map.

 This project is still in development, any suggestions and pull requests are welcome :)